Horance94/Horance/content/authors/admin/_index.md

       institution: Massachusetts Institute of Technology
       year: 2008

+# Automatically link email and phone or display as text?
+autolink: true

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the